Skip to main content

 Projects are one of Zeplin's top-level organizational features.
 They are a collection of designs that are accessible to project members.

-💁♀️ On the Team, Organization, and Enterprise plans, you also have access to a workspace where you can organize your projects into sections as well.
+💁♀️ On the Advanced, Team, Organization, and Enterprise plans, you also have access to a workspace where you can organize your projects into sections as well.

 How to organize your projects